genesiscommunitysuccess/docs/docs/server-reference/other-modules/DbToGenesis/dbtogenesis.md

                 </keys>
             </table>

-dbtogenesis.xml configuration. **Ensure the xmlns:xi attribute is included if you want to use xinclude in your configuration**.
+Create the **dbtogenesis.xml** configuration. **Ensure the xmlns:xi attribute is included if you want to use xinclude in your configuration**.

     xml
     <dbToGenesis xmlns:xi="http://www.w3.org/2001/XInclude">